strikeraryu/query_police/README.md

 # QueryPolice

-It is a rule-based engine with custom rules to Analyze Active-Record relations using explain results to detect bad queries.
+It is a rule-based engine with custom rules to Analyze Active-Record relations using explain results and detect bad queries.

 ## Installation